HexHive/libfuzz/documentation/Docker.md

 ## Dockerfile workflow:

-Logically, the `Dockerfile` follows this logic:
+Logically, the `Dockerfile` follows this steps:

 ```
 // Fuzzer